Jayalekshmirj95/Efficient_coding_in_Python/README.md

 3. List comprehension\
 You do not want to use any other technique if there is a possibility of using list comprehension.
 An example is below:\
 <img src="https://user-images.githubusercontent.com/82940730/152291791-1bc87a07-7484-46a8-9703-ad5185fddfdc.png" width="800" height="400">\
-You can see the execution time has been reduced, it was just a simple program but think of what can it do for a long program of say 2000 lines of code.
+You can see, the execution time has been reduced.
+It was just a simple program but think of what can it do for a very long program of say 2000 lines of code.